ON THIS PAGE: You will learn about the different types of treatments doctors use for people with small bowel cancer. Use the menu to see other pages.

 If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

-Your treatment plan may include a combination of surgery, radiation therapy, chemotherapy, immunotherapy, and targeted therapy.
+Your treatment plan may include a combination of chemotherapy, immunotherapy, and targeted therapy.
 Often, chemotherapy with or without targeted therapy will be the first treatment recommended.
+Radiation or surgery are used in rare cases to help relieve symptoms or to address a localized problem like a blocked bowel.
 If the cancer has a specific molecular feature called MSI-H or dMMR, an immune checkpoint inhibitor may be recommended (see “Immunotherapy,” above) as second-line therapy.
 Otherwise, a different chemotherapy regimen may be offered.
-Palliative care will also be important to help relieve symptoms and side effects.
+Palliative and supportive care will also be important to help relieve symptoms and side effects.

 Remission and the chance of recurrence